 “You will never believe me if I tell you what I’m doing here,” he tells them.

 “Try us!” they reply.

-So he tells them about his dream, and explains that he is there to find the buried treasure.
+The tailor tells them about his dream and explains that he is in Vienna to find the treasure.
 The soldiers burst out laughing.
 Still chuckling, one of them says to the tailor: “Do you know something?
 Last night I had a dream that under the house of a Jewish tailor in some little village in Ukraine there is a fabulous treasure.
 Do you think I’m going to go all the way to Ukraine to find it?”
 And they let him go.

-The tailor journeys home, and as soon as he gets back digs under his house – just to see, maybe the soldier’s dream was right after all.
-Remarkably, after digging for a few minutes, he discovers a fabulous treasure buried right under his house.
+The tailor journeys home, and when he gets there, he digs under his house – maybe the soldier’s dream was right after all.
+Remarkably, he discovers a fabulous treasure buried right under his own house.

-This story is Rabbi Nachman of Breslov’s way of conveying something to us that we all already know.
-Whatever we do and wherever we go looking to find that treasure, the real treasure is always really inside us.
-It is not buried in Vienna, or anywhere else, it is right in the heart of our lives.
-We just need to realize that and dig it up.
+Rabbi Nachman’s story conveys a powerful message.
+Whatever we do and wherever we go to find a treasure, the real treasure is always much closer to home than we imagine.
+It isn’t buried in Vienna – far more likely that it is at the heart of our lives, and we just need to dig it up.

-Ellul, Rosh Hashana, Aseret Yemey Teshuva, Yom Kippur, Sukkot, Shofar, Apples, Honey, Davening, Fasting, Lulav, Etrog, sitting in the sukka – all of these things are very important, but at the same time they are also all very distracting.
-It’s a roller-coaster.
-We need a bit of time to reflect, to remember, to savor.
-In fact, we need a time that is specifically designated for digging up the treasure that is already underneath our own house, so that we can use the strength it has given us to keep us going through the winter months, until Pesach – when the whole cycle starts up again.
-That is what Shmini Atzeret is all about.
+The whole festival period, beginning with the preparations for High Holidays and ending with Sukkot, is a roller-coaster.
+The month of Ellul, Rosh Hashanah, intermediate days, Yom Kippur, Sukkot, shofar, apples, honey, praying, fasting, lulav, etrog, the sukka – all of these things are very important, but at the same time they can be quite distracting.
+We need a bit of time to reflect, to remember, to savor – so that we find the treasure away from all the distractions.
+In fact, we need to set a time for digging up that treasure, so that we have it in hand to keep us going through the winter months until Pesach – when the whole cycle will start again.
+And that is what Shmini Atzeret is all about.